 Corneal sensory loss is a contributing factor to aqueous deficiency because corneal sensitivity plays an important role in the blink feedback loop.
-During a blink, a message is sent to the lacrimal gland to produce tears.
+When the tear film evaporates, a message is sent to the lacrimal gland to produce tears.
 When the sensation is diminished the feedback loop is interrupted.
 Corneal sensory loss has many causes including:

 Obstructions in the lacrimal glands or ducts, or other diseases of the lacrimal glands can cause aqueous deficiency.